LinkedIn Sharing Explained

 Sharing Directly from Your LinkedIn Feed

-When you share an update this way it may not always render perfectly.
+When you share an update this way, it may not always render perfectly.

-While you used to be able to make adjustments to the way the updates looked, individuals no longer can control for the image or headline that renders when they paste in a link.
+While you used to be able to make adjustments to the way the updates looked, individuals no longer can control the image or headline that renders when they paste in a link.
 You are able to load your own image and link.

 The Benefits of Social Amplification

 When done in concert, liking and sharing a post can amplify your content out to a much wider audience.
 For example, let's say your company page only has 50 followers.
-Any post to that company page has a chance to be seen by those 50 followers, but in reality it may only get half that many impressions if no one interacts with the content--or none of your followers happen to be logged into LinkedIn.
+Any post to that company page has a chance to be seen by those 50 followers, but in reality it may only get half that many impressions if no one interacts with the content — or none of your followers happen to be logged into LinkedIn.

 If you want to get the highest amount of impressions, clicks, and conversions, then it's critical that you get your most well-connected team members to like and share your content out to their LinkedIn social network.